ryantd42/NY-Legislative-Git/2023/S2985C-2023/bill.md

   § 23.
 Subdivisions 1 and 2 of  section  473  of  the  private  housing
  finance law, as added by chapter 786 of the laws of 1987, are amended to read as follows:
-  1. No  such  loan  shall  be  made to an [owner-occupant] OWNER of an existing private or multiple dwelling unless the [owner-occupant]  OWNER
- S. 2985--A  17
+ S. 2985--B  16

- of  such  private or multiple dwelling shall covenant in writing that so long as any part of such loan shall remain  unpaid  OR  ANY  REQUIREMENT IMPOSED  AS A CONDITION FOR MAKING SUCH LOAN THAT SURVIVES THE REPAYMENT OF  SUCH  LOAN, INCLUDING, BUT NOT LIMITED TO, IN A REGULATORY AGREEMENT EXECUTED BY SUCH OWNER AND THE AGENCY OR A RESTRICTIVE COVENANT APPROVED BY SUCH AGENCY, REMAINS IN EFFECT: (i)  the  [owner-occupant]  OWNER  or managing  agent  or  operator  of  such  dwelling  shall permit the duly authorized officers, employees, agents or inspectors of  the  agency  to enter  in  or  upon and inspect such private or multiple dwelling at all reasonable hours; (ii) the agency  by  such  duly  authorized  represen- tatives as aforesaid shall have full power to investigate into and order the  [owner-occupant] OWNER of such dwelling to furnish such reports and information as it may require concerning such rehabilitation or improve- ment and shall have full power to audit the books  of  said  owner  with respect  to  such matters; and (iii) if the property to be rehabilitated is a multiple dwelling, the [owner-occupant] OWNER will  submit  to  the agency  annually a statement of income and expenses of such dwelling, in such form as shall be approved by the agency.
+  1. No  such  loan  shall  be  made to an [owner-occupant] OWNER of an existing private or multiple dwelling unless the [owner-occupant]  OWNER of  such  private or multiple dwelling shall covenant in writing that so long as any part of such loan shall remain  unpaid  OR  ANY  REQUIREMENT IMPOSED  AS A CONDITION FOR MAKING SUCH LOAN THAT SURVIVES THE REPAYMENT OF SUCH LOAN, INCLUDING, BUT NOT LIMITED TO, IN A  REGULATORY  AGREEMENT EXECUTED BY SUCH OWNER AND THE AGENCY OR A RESTRICTIVE COVENANT APPROVED BY  SUCH  AGENCY,  REMAINS  IN EFFECT: (i) the [owner-occupant] OWNER or managing agent or operator  of  such  dwelling  shall  permit  the  duly authorized  officers,  employees,  agents or inspectors of the agency to enter in or upon and inspect such private or multiple  dwelling  at  all reasonable  hours;  (ii)  the  agency  by such duly authorized represen- tatives as aforesaid shall have full power to investigate into and order the [owner-occupant] OWNER of such dwelling to furnish such reports  and information as it may require concerning such rehabilitation or improve- ment  and  shall  have  full power to audit the books of said owner with respect to such matters; and (iii) if the property to  be  rehabilitated is  a  multiple  dwelling, the [owner-occupant] OWNER will submit to the agency annually a statement of income and expenses of such dwelling,  in such form as shall be approved by the agency.
-  2. A municipality shall neither make nor participate in a loan  to  an [owner-occupant]  OWNER  of  an  existing  private  or multiple dwelling pursuant to this article unless the agency finds that (I)  the  area  in which  such  dwelling is situated is a blighted, deteriorated or deteri- orating area or has a blighting influence on the surrounding area, or is in danger of becoming a slum or a blighted area because of the existence of substandard, unsanitary, deteriorating or deteriorated conditions, an aged housing stock, or other factors  indicating  an  inability  of  the private  sector  to  cause such rehabilitation to be made; (II) THE LOAN WILL BE USED TO FINANCE THE CONVERSION OF A BASEMENT OR CELLAR  IN  SUCH PRIVATE  OR  MULTIPLE  DWELLING TO ONE OR MORE LAWFUL DWELLING UNITS AND ANY ADDITIONAL REHABILITATION OR IMPROVEMENT OF SUCH DWELLING; OR  (III) THE  OWNER OF SUCH PRIVATE OR MULTIPLE DWELLING IS A PERSON OR FAMILY OF LOW INCOME.
+  2. A  municipality shall neither make nor participate in a loan to an [owner-occupant] OWNER of  an  existing  private  or  multiple  dwelling pursuant  to  this  article unless the agency finds that (I) the area in which such dwelling is situated is a blighted, deteriorated  or  deteri- orating area or has a blighting influence on the surrounding area, or is in danger of becoming a slum or a blighted area because of the existence of substandard, unsanitary, deteriorating or deteriorated conditions, an aged  housing  stock,  or  other  factors indicating an inability of the private sector to cause such rehabilitation to  be  made;  OR  (II)  THE OWNER  OF SUCH PRIVATE OR MULTIPLE DWELLING IS A PERSON OR FAMILY OF LOW INCOME.
   § 24.
 Subdivision 2 of section 474 of the private housing finance law,
  as added by chapter 786 of the laws of  1987,  is  amended  to  read  as
  follows: